Subchapter D. TASTING EVENTS

 § 13.223.
 Procurement of wine or spirits, or both.

-(a) Wine or spirits used during the in-store tasting events must be procured by the sponsor in accordance with the sampling process as specified in § 13.81 (relating to samples of liquor) or by legal purchase.
+(a) Wine or spirits used during the in-store tasting events shall be procured by the sponsor in accordance with the sampling process as specified in § 13.81 (relating to samples of liquor), by purchase from the Board or the sponsor may provide and transport the wine and spirits from its own stock.

 (b) A maximum of four products per sponsor per in-store tasting event may be made available for tasting by consumers.

-(c) Wine and spirits used during an in-store tasting event must be dispensed from original containers prepared by the manufacturer with labels visible to the consumer.
+(c) Wine and spirits used during an in-store tasting event shall be dispensed from original containers prepared by the manufacturer with labels visible to the consumer.

 § 13.224.
 Duration of in-store tasting events.